scoom-scoom/Autosplitter-and-Load-Normalizer/sm-load-normalizer-by-image/testing-notes.md

 Total load time is: 122.43 seconds
 Total program runtime is: 18.37 seconds.

+- Alemusa - 360p

+ENTERING black at frame 54
+EXITING black at frame 68
+ENTERING black at frame 532
+Pokitaru load detected and skipped
+ENTERING black at frame 2399
+EXITING black at frame 2415
+ENTERING black at frame 2795
+Load number 2 added.
+ENTERING black at frame 5646
+EXITING black at frame 5662
+ENTERING black at frame 6039
+Load number 3 added.
+Entering black at frame 12120
+Entering black at frame 12277
+(OLD) Load number 4 added.
+ENTERING black at frame 15175
+EXITING black at frame 15201
+ENTERING black at frame 15262
+Load number 5 added.
+ENTERING black at frame 24604
+EXITING black at frame 24605
+ENTERING black at frame 25102
+Load number 6 added.
+ENTERING black at frame 35829
+EXITING black at frame 35856
+ENTERING black at frame 36311
+Load number 7 added.
+ENTERING black at frame 40604
+EXITING black at frame 40650
+ENTERING black at frame 41026
+Load number 8 added.
+ENTERING black at frame 43760
+EXITING black at frame 43775
+ENTERING black at frame 44283
+Load number 9 added.
+ENTERING black at frame 47073
+EXITING black at frame 47099
+ENTERING black at frame 47556
+Load number 10 added.
+ENTERING black at frame 53971
+EXITING black at frame 53988
+ENTERING black at frame 54051
+Load number 11 added.
+ENTERING black at frame 59498
+EXITING black at frame 59511
+ENTERING black at frame 59604
+Load number 12 added.
+ENTERING black at frame 59824
+EXITING black at frame 59840
+ENTERING black at frame 60307
+Load number 13 added.

+Total load time to remove is: 11.76 seconds
+Total program runtime is: 18.36 seconds.

 - Emeralve NG+ No SP - 360p (incorrect)

 Poki is sped up, so is already accounted for.